-The financial statements are designed to provide the readers with a broad overview of SanGIS's government and managed finances.
+The financial statements are designed to provide the readers with a broad overview of the Agency's government and managed finances.
 These finances are predominantly sourced from the City of San Diego and the County of San Diego.
-Historically, some of SanGIS's business functions operated like a private sector business operation until the California Attorney General opined on the nature of GIS data and public records access, thus SanGIS was advised to discontinue the sale of digital records.
-As a result, revenues are now limited to monies received from the SanGIS JPA grantors and limited to third party contracts for services rendered by SanGIS.
+Historically, some of the Agency's business functions operated like a private sector business operation until the California Attorney General opined on the nature of GIS data and public records access, thus the Agency was advised to discontinue the sale of digital records.
+As a result, revenues are now limited to monies received from the Agency JPA grantors and limited to third party contracts for services rendered by the Agency.